 TAKE A STAND.

 Plugging your phone in at night only to have it sleep on the floor is not the coziest guest experience.
 For utmost comfort, make sure your guest bedroom has nightstands on either side of the bed.
 It seems like a basic, but you’d be surprised how many guests find themselves awkwardly holding their nightly glass of water with nowhere to put it.
-Our Lenia nightstand has enough space for a bedside lamp, an alarm clock, and other little touches your guests are sure to appreciate. *Terminator voice*: they’ll be back.
+Our Lenia nightstand has enough space for a modern bedside lamp, an alarm clock, and other little touches your guests are sure to appreciate. *Terminator voice*: they’ll be back.